GuidesAdvancedMaintenance Mode

 Enabling Maintenance Mode

-You'll be prompted with a confirmation modal and once you confirm it, we'll start the process of enabling the mode for all the supported services within that Environment.
+You’ll be prompted with a confirmation modal and once you confirm it, we’ll start the process of enabling the mode for the service.

 Once the process has finished, the services set to Maintenance Mode will look like this: